wfx/TEG_LS/README.md

 TEG - La Secuela ("the sequel")
 ===

-i a sequel and redevelopment of the original
+Is a sequel and redevelopment of the original
 Tenes Emapandas Graciela, short TEG, the version of Risk that is the most popular game of Argentina.